telerik/xamarin-forms-docs/knowledge-base/tabview-busyindicator-header.md

 }

 ```
-> Notice that the Command's `ToggleLoading()` Action toggles the value of `IsLoading`. equally important is that IsLoading must invoke PropertyChanged.
+> Notice that the Command's `ToggleLoading()` Action toggles the value of `IsLoading`.
+Equally important is that IsLoading must invoke PropertyChanged.

 ### Step 3